-Depending on the type of insurance purchased, you can generally choose to pay either stepped or level premiums:
+Depending on the type of insurance purchased, you can generally choose to pay either 'variable Age-stepped' (previously, 'stepped') or 'variable' (previously 'level') premiums:

-- Stepped premiums are recalculated at each policy renewal, usually increasing each year based on the higher chances of claim as you age. - Level premiums ensure your insurance premium does not go up by age-related increases and your benefits remain the same.
+- Variable age-stepped premiums are recalculated at each policy renewal, usually increasing each year based on the higher chances of claim as you age. - Variable premiums ensure your insurance premium does not go up by age-related increases and your benefits remain the same.